-What How we will Actions When measure success 4a.
-Improve the accessibility of public spaces and buildings by engaging older people in a review of how age-friendly public spaces in each Local Community Growth Plan area including seating, toilets and parking. developing actions based on this review such as design reviews, signage based on needs identified.
-New infrastructure, public space design should incorporate dementia and/or age friendly designs increasing access to public toilets, including publicising the Community Toilet Scheme support for staff of public and private sector organisations to be more age and dementia friendly Consult: Year 1 -2 Develop actions and roll out: Year 2-3 Number of age- friendly "audits" Develop action plan Number of actions implemented Monitor engagement of locations involved with the Community Toilet Scheme 4b.
-Ensure that older people in all parts of the district, rural and urban, have access to appropriate public and community transport by: • undertaking a mapping exercise which audits public transport routes, community transport catchment areas and the availability of own transport (such as minibuses) for organisations working with older people • engaging with older people about what their transport needs are - where do they need to be able to get to and when • identifying gaps and co-designing solutions with older people and key stakeholders • Advocate for better networked and resourced rural and urban transport to enable people to participate locally, within across and beyond the City and District area.
+4a.
+By 2025 improve the accessibility of public spaces and buildings by engaging with older people and completing age friendly audits.
+This should include: engaging older people in a review to identify how age-friendly public spaces are each Local Community Growth Plan area including seating, toilets, parking etc. developing actions based on this review such as design reviews, signage based on needs identified.
+New infrastructure and public space design shall endeavour to incorporate dementia and/or age friendly designs increasing access to public toilets, including publicising the Community Toilet Scheme support for staff of public and private sector organisations to be more age and dementia friendly Consult: Year 1 -2 Develop actions and roll out: Year 2-3 Number of age- friendly "audits" Develop action plan Number of actions implemented Monitor engagement of locations involved with the Community Toilet Scheme 4b.
+Endeavor to ensure that older people in all parts of the council area (rural and urban) have access to appropriate public, private and community transport enabling them to actively participate in society by 2025.
+This should include: • undertaking a mapping exercise which audits public transport routes, community transport catchment areas and the availability of own transport (such as minibuses) for organisations working with older people • engaging with older people about what their transport needs are - where do they need to be able to get to and when • identifying gaps and co-designing solutions with older people and key stakeholders • Advocate for better networked and resourced rural and urban transport to enable people to participate locally, within across and beyond the City and District area.
 Mapping and consultation: Year 1 Develop actions and roll out: Years 2 to 3 Mapping exercise Extent and impact of consultation exercise Number of actions implemented 4c.
-Ensure older people have access to suitable housing options and are aware of how to access these within their local community by: People living in social or sheltered housing feel included in decisions that affect their daily lives Ensure access to support and information to make an informed choice about moving home and/or making adaptations Advocate for better housing conditions, options and adaptations with older people and key stakeholders.
-Years 1-3 Number of permanent admissions to residential or nursing care.
-Applications for household adaptations Monitor Housing waiting list
+By 2025 ensure older people are aware of how to access suitable housing options and adaptations, ensuring timely improvements to homes within communities.
+This should include: • People living in social or sheltered housing feel included in decisions that affect their daily lives • Ensure access to support and information to make an informed choice about moving home and/or making adaptations • Advocate for better housing conditions, options and adaptations with older people and key stakeholders. • Address fuel poverty amongst households Years 1-3 Number of permanent admissions to residential or nursing care.
+Applications for household adaptations Monitor Housing waiting list Measure levels of fuel poverty